 I only made $1000 of IC income.
 Is it worth opening a Solo-K?

 Yes and yes!
 You need only the minimum a custodian (aka brokerage firm) requires to open a solo-K. There are no “required minimum” contributions to make to a solo-K. It is worth opening for the ability to roll over other retirement accounts into it (see #4 above).

 What else do I need to know about Solo 401(k) plans?

 - Once the balance in the solo-K reaches $250K you’ll be subject to some compliance measures including filing form 5500 with the IRS annually.

 - You need to open the solo-K by 12/31 of the calendar year but you’ll have until tax day, including extensions, to fund it.
 So the absolute latest you can fund it is by 10/15 the following year.

-of this topic where I’ll discuss why you should choose a solo-K over a SEP-IRA and where you should open your solo-K.
+Read on for the second part of this topic where I’ll discuss why you should choose a solo-K over a SEP-IRA and where you should open your Solo-K.